eg1lgfp/gilman-family-practice/content/pages/docs/about/index.md

   for your project.
 seo:
   title: Patient Info + Enrollment
-  description: This is the about page
+  description: >
+    This is where patients of Gilman Family Practice can find all of the clinic's forms and docs required for New and Existing patients
   extra:
     - name: 'og:type'
       value: website